twolfson/nightlife/cities/illinois_chicago.md

 - $0 for medium *cup of water* with ice
 - No coat check

+## Freak Easy
+- Too magical to say.
+Was there for a whopping 8 hours =3

 ## Grand Bar
 - 1 floor
     - Ground floor